- Contact information

 Species Assessment Groups (SAG) were assembled to recommend a legal classification for each species considered for NR 40.
 The recommendation for common buckthorn was based upon this literature review developed by the department.

-Leaves: Ovate or elliptic, with prominent veins curving toward tip.
+Leaves & stems: Ovate or elliptic, with prominent veins curving toward tip.
 Mostly opposite leaves, 1-2.5” long, with tiny teeth.
 Leaves remain on plants and stay green into fall.
+Bark is gray to brown with prominent light-colored lenticels.
+Cut bark exposes an orange inner cambium layer.

 Flowers: Inconspicuous, small and clustered in leaf axils.
 Fragrant, greenish-yellow, 4-petaled flowers that bloom in spring.